Ulle84/ToolBox/ideas/LogViewer/Notes.md

 # ToDo

 # Ideas
-* show content of log-files, also the old ones
-* present content in columns
+* present content in table view
 * give filter options
 * give search options
+* if more than one line in table view is selected: show timespan max-min

 # Done